 Financial support is very important to the Environmental Design Library—contributions provide funding for expensive resources, specialized equipment, conservation of rare books, and exhibits or special projects.
 Financial gifts may be unrestricted or support a specific library program, service, or collection.
 In addition to cash, the Library welcomes securities and other real or tangible property.

-- Major Gifts - Contributions from alumni and friends to the Campaign for Wurster Hall made possible the 2004 renovation of the Library and other parts of the building.
+- Major Gifts - Contributions from alumni and friends to the Environmental Design Librry Fund made possible the 2004 renovation of the Library.

 - Planned Gifts - You may invest in the Library's future by including it in your estate plans without decreasing assets during your lifetime.